-Where relocating an irrigation facility is necessary, the contractor would verify the new facility is operational prior to disconnecting the original facility, where feasible.
-Irrigation facility relocation preferences are included in the design-build contract and reduce unnecessary impacts on continued operation of irrigation facilities.
-The contractor would document all relocations in a memorandum for Authority review and approval.
+Where relocating an irrigation facility is necessary, the Contractor would verify the new facility is operational prior to disconnecting the original facility, where feasible.
+Irrigation facility relocation preferences are included in the design-build contract and reduce unnecessary impacts to continued operation of irrigation facilities.
+The Contractor shall document all relocations in a memorandum for Authority review and approval.